 That connection took them far.
 Their idea?
 An adventure journal complete with maps of California, activities to do, and space to be creative, called the Cal-Adventure Book The unique concept would encourage teenagers to get outdoors and explore without the use of technology.

 “I think we have a chance,” said Abigail Sengendo ’24 about the prototype.
-Her enthusiasm shown through in the way she and Claire explained the book, and how they opted to pursue the idea–– eventually leading to their idea winning.
+Her enthusiasm showed through in the way she and Claire explained the book, and how they opted to pursue the idea–– eventually leading to their idea winning.

 In addition to recognizing this project, each participant received an award based on their leadership skills, their inventive mind, their creativity, and so much more.
 Just signing up to explore new skills and collaborative opportunities.